cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/5-create-handling.md

 ## Message verification coding steps

 What is a well-formatted `MsgCreateGame`?
 Eventually, you want the black and red players to be able to play moves.
 They will send and sign transactions for that.
-So at the very least, you can check that the addresses passed are valid:
+So, at the very least, you can check that the addresses passed are valid:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/create-game-handler/x/checkers/types/message_create_game.go#L46-L55]
     func (msg *MsgCreateGame) ValidateBasic() error {